 The results of model simulations are provided for informational purposes.
 Please do not use any information contained in these products for any purpose other than this EIR process.
 If there are any questions regarding the results of these model simulations, please contact DWR.

 Any use of results of model simulations should observe limitations of the models used as well as the limitations to the modeled alternatives.
 These results should only be used for comparative purposes.
 More information regarding limitations of the models used as well as the limitations to the modeled alternatives is included Appendix H Attachment 1-7 Model Limitations.

+The FEIR provides complete modeling analyses for Refined Alternative 2b.
+Therefore, additional model assumptions and callout tables for the Refined Alternative 2b scenario are provided, Appendix H Attachment 1-4, “Scenario Related Changes to CalSim II and DSM2,” and Attachment 1-5, “SWP Contribution,” are updated, and documentation of post-processing methodology for Alternatives 2a, 3 and 4 are included.
+All additional attachments are listed in the next section.
+Throughout this appendix the terms Alternative 2b and Refined Alternative 2b are used interchangeably.

+This appendix also provides an attachment discussing information on and findings from a sensitivity analysis of potential effects on model assumption updates to the Proposed Project.
+Revised model assumptions were incorporated into the Revised Proposed Project model to better reflect Proposed Project description.

 Modeled Alternatives